About Space Weather Services - formally known as IPS

-IPS Radio and Space Services is the space weather and HF communications section of the Bureau of Meteorology.
+IPS Radio and Space Services (now known as Space Weather Services or SWS) is the space weather and HF communications section of the Bureau of Meteorology.

-From its fifteenth-floor office in central Sydney, IPS (Ionospheric Prediction Service), monitors and forecasts space weather conditions, which include solar activity, and geophysical and ionospheric conditions.
+From its fifteenth-floor office in central Sydney, SWS, monitors and forecasts space weather conditions, which include solar activity, and geophysical and ionospheric conditions.

 Space Weather, a catchy phrase that came into common use in 1990s, may sound innocuous, but it offers serious threats to increasingly complex communications and technological systems.
 Space weather disturbances can interrupt HF radio, damage power grids, threaten satellite transmissions and instruments, including avionics in extreme circumstances, and reduce the life of satellites in low earth orbits.
 They can even put long- distance pipelines at risk by reducing the efficiency of anti-corrosion cathode systems.
 As reliance on technology grows, so does the impact of space weather events.
 The potential impact of solar activity is such that severe space weather events are ranked in the top four serious threats to the UK in its national risk register.